emuell/phonic/README.md

-﻿**phonic** is a cross-platform audio playback and DSP library for Rust, providing a flexible, low-latency audio engine for games and music applications.
-It offers sample-precise playback, a DSP effects rack, and real-time monitoring of playback status.
+﻿**phonic** is a cross-platform audio playback and DSP library for Rust, providing a flexible, low-latency audio engine and related tools for games and music applications.

-Originally developed for the [AFEC-Explorer](https://github.com/emuell/AFEC-Explorer) app, phonic addressed the need for precise playback position monitoring not found in other Rust audio libraries.
-It is now also used as the default sample playback engine for the experimental algorithmic sequencer [pattrns](https://github.com/renoise/pattrns)
+Originally developed for the [AFEC-Explorer](https://github.com/emuell/AFEC-Explorer) app, phonic initially addressed the need for precise playback position monitoring not found in other Rust audio libraries.
+It is now also used as the default sample playback engine for the experimental algorithmic sequencer [pattrns](https://github.com/renoise/pattrns).

 ### Features

 - **Cross-Platform Audio Playback**:
   - Play audio on Windows, macOS, and Linux via [cpal](https://github.com/RustAudio/cpal).
   - WebAssembly support for in-browser audio using [sokol](https://github.com/floooh/sokol-rust) and [emscripten](https://emscripten.org/).
-  - Optional WAV file output device for rendering audio to a file instead of playing it back.
+  - Optional WAV file output device for rendering computed audio to a file instead of playing it back.

 - **Flexible Audio Source Handling**:
   - Play, seek, stop, and mix **preloaded** (buffered) or **streamed** (on-the-fly decoded) audio files.
   - Support for most common audio formats through [Symphonia](https://github.com/pdeljanov/Symphonia).
-  - Automatic resampling and channel mapping for all sources.
+  - Automatic resampling and channel mapping via a fast custom resampler and [Rubato](https://github.com/HEnquist/rubato).
   - Seamless loop playback using loop points from WAV and FLAC files.

 - **Advanced Playback Control**: